 - All About Country Living: A comprehensive article on life in the country, things to consider regarding property, livestock, pets, utility services and more.

-- Guide to Rural Living: Detailed information on how to live the rural life in Polk County.
+- Guide to Rural Living: Detailed information on how to live the rural life.

 - A Guide to Owning Acreage: Information on owning an acreage in the country, factors involved and what to keep in mind.

 - Rural Transportation: Facts about the rural transport system – who needs it?
 Who uses it?
 How to improve it?

 - Rural Healthcare Reform: Brief description of the health insurance reform for rural areas in the US.

 - Housing in Rural America: Detailed document on housing trends, problems and federal housing assistance for rural areas in the US.

 - Rural Income and Welfare: Information with further links to the demographic features and poverty levels of rural America.

 - Community Helpers for Grades K-1: Lesson plan and activities to teach kindergartners and first graders about the roles of different community helpers.